Russo-Ukrainian war

-Beginning in 2021, Russia built up a large military presence near its border with Ukraine, including within neighbouring Belarus.
+Beginning in 2021, there was a massive Russian military buildup near Ukraine's borders, including within neighbouring Belarus.
 Russian officials repeatedly denied plans to attack Ukraine.
-Russian president Vladimir Putin criticized the enlargement of NATO and demanded that Ukraine be barred from ever joining the military alliance.
-He also expressed irredentist views and questioned Ukraine's right to exist.
-Russia recognized the DPR and LPR as independent states in February 2022, with Putin announcing a "special military operation" in Ukraine and subsequently invading the region.
-The invasion was internationally condemned; many countries imposed sanctions against Russia and increased existing sanctions.
-Russia abandoned an attempt to take Kyiv in early April 2022 amid fierce resistance.
-From August, Ukrainian forces began recapturing territories in the north-east and south as a result of counter-offensives.
-In late September, Russia declared the annexation of four partially-occupied regions in southern and eastern Ukraine, which was internationally unrecognized.
-The war has resulted in a refugee crisis and tens of thousands of deaths.
+Russia's president Vladimir Putin voiced expansionist views and challenged Ukraine's right to exist.
+He demanded that Ukraine be barred from ever joining the NATO military alliance.
+In early 2022, Russia recognised the DPR and LPR as independent states.
+While Russian troops surrounded Ukraine, its proxies stepped up attacks on Ukrainian forces in the Donbas.

+On 24 February 2022, Putin announced a "special military operation" to "demilitarize and denazify" Ukraine, claiming Russia had no plans to occupy the country.
+The Russian invasion that followed was internationally condemned; many countries imposed sanctions against Russia, and sent humanitarian and military aid to Ukraine.
+In the face of fierce resistance, Russia abandoned an attempt to take Kyiv in early April.
+In August, Ukrainian forces began liberating territories in the north-east and south.
+In September, Russia declared the annexation of four partially occupied provinces, which was internationally condemned.
+Since then, Russian offensives and Ukrainian counteroffensives have gained only small amounts of territory.
+The invasion has also led to attacks in Russia by Ukrainian and Ukrainian-backed forces, among them a cross-border offensive into Russia's Kursk region in August 2024.
+Russia has repeatedly carried out deliberate and indiscriminate attacks on civilians far from the frontline.
+The ICC opened an investigation into war crimes and issued arrest warrants for Putin and several other Russian officials.